ZingBallyhoo/StackXML/README.md

 - Agnostic logging through [LibLog](https://github.com/damianh/LibLog)

 ## Quirks
-- Invalid data between elements is ignored
+- Invalid data inside or between elements is ignored
+  - `<int>0<this still deserializes as zero with no errors</int>`
   - `<test>anything here is completely missed<testInner/><test/>`
 - Spaces between attributes is not required by the deserializer
   - e.g `<test one='aa'two='bb'>`
 - XmlSerializer must be disposed otherwise the pooled buffer will be leaked.
   - XmlSerializer.SerializeStatic gives of an example of how this should be done in a safe way
-- Data types can only be classes, not structs.
+- ~~Data types can only be classes, not structs.~~
-  - All types must inherit from IXmlSerializable (either manually or added by the source generator) which is actually an abstract class and not an interface
+  - ~~All types must inherit from IXmlSerializable (either manually or added by the source generator) which is actually an abstract class and not an interface~~
-  - Using structs would be possible but I don't think its worth the box
+  - ~~Using structs would be possible but I don't think its worth the box~~
 - ~~Types from another assembly can't be used as a field/body.
 Needs fixing~~
 - All elements in the data to parse must be defined in the type in one way or another, otherwise an exception will be thrown.
   - The deserializer relies on complete parsing and has no way of skipping elements